Follow this link to all the latest news from the Royal Navy and Royal Marines Charity.Read more

 With statistics showing that this is the busiest week for searches for ‘jobs’ in the UK,‘Veterans’ Gateway’ is the first point of contact for veterans who need support when it comes to achieving their career potential.Read more

 SSAFA, the Armed Forces charity, has been unveiled as the third highest overall climber in the latest Charity Brand Index report, published by Third Sector.

 The annual report determines which charities the general public are most aware of, which they intend to support and also measures trust levels.
 More than 4,000 UK adults were polled between June and August in 2017 to pull the data together.Read more

-Forces in Mind Trust (FiMT) and the Directory of Social Change (DSC) today (20 June) release the report Focus On: Armed Forces Charities’ Mental Health Provision which, for the first time, provides an account of the range and diversity of mental health support from UK Armed Forces charities.
+Forces in Mind Trust (FiMT) and the Directory of Social Change (DSC) today (25 January) release the report Focus On: Armed Forces Charities’ Physical Health Provision, which reveals that 121 charities deliver services to at least 250,000 beneficiaries in the Armed Forces Community.

 This ground-breaking research maps for the first time Armed Forces charities’ physical health support with the charities spending at least £103 million on physical health provision last year.Read more